 - n x (1-p) must equal 10 or more

-Usually survey research involves quite high numbers of people in a sample, so unless you have a very small sample size, or the sample proportion within your sample is very small, there won’t be a problem.
+But these won’t impact the majority of survey results.
+That’s because survey research usually involves high numbers of people in a sample.
+So, unless your sample is a smaller group, or the proportion within your sample is very small, there won’t be a problem.
 If you’re getting numbers below 10 for either of these checks, you may need to increase your sample size.

 Margin of error can be influenced by a range of different values.

 In the below table, we can see how margin of error shifts when sample size and sample proportion change.
 Here we’re assuming that a simple random sample is being surveyed, that the full population size is over 20,000, that power is 80% and a 95% confidence level.